-, for some answers and also share some common GI examples.
+, for some answers and also share some common Geographical indication examples.

 If you have, or are starting, a business, there are several legal documents and contracts you may encounter in the early stages of your company.
 Having the appropriate agreements in place will ensure your interests and property are protected as you delve into the business of building relationships with co-owners, employees, contractors, third-party vendors and possibly, investors.
 Here are a few of the most common documents and contracts new business owners should consider in their legal arsenal.